 Blunt advice

-The biggest Berlin mistake is acting like you can do the whole city in a classic compact-capital format.
+The classic Berlin mistake is acting like you can do the whole city in a classic compact-capital format.
 You cannot.
-The second is staying in a district that does not match the version of Berlin you actually came for.
+The second is choosing a district that has nothing to do with the version of Berlin you actually came for.
+Berlin is best when it is curated, not conquered: fewer zones, better fit, more thematic confidence, and less panic about what you are missing.

 - Pick fewer zones and do them better.